marmelab/react-admin/docs/Inputs.md

 ```
 {% endraw %}

-Also, if you want to prevent the input from expanding in the entire app, you set the following fields in a [custom application theme](./AppTheme.md):
+Also, if you want to prevent the input from expanding in the entire app, you can set the following fields in a [custom application theme](./AppTheme.md):

 ```diff
 const myTheme = {